arena-respawn/arenares-prefab/README.md

-Type "sv_allow_point_servercommand always" in console command to enable custom configuration provided by the map.

 Implementation:
 1. Remove all Arena Logic in Map > Entity Logic.
 2. "player_gamedie" entity logic shouldn't be reachable by players.